 Plant sterols are natural components of cereals, fruit, vegetables and edible vegetable oils, and as such are natural constituents of the human diet.
-Phytosterols have a role in plants similar to that of cholesterol in mammals, that is forming cell membrane structures.
+Phytosterols have a role in plants similar to one of the roles of cholesterol in mammals, that is forming cell membrane structures.
 The structures of the most abundant phytosterols, β -sitosterol, campesterol and stigmasterol are very similar to cholesterol.
-Free phytosterols are poorly soluble in most food matrices, but their sterol esters (formed by reacting the sterols with fatty acids) are more fat soluble.
+Free phytosterols are poorly soluble in most food matrices, but their sterol esters (formed by conjugation of the sterols with fatty acids) are more fat soluble.